-Liquor license suspended at Puyallup bar where owner accused of dealing cocaine
+Liquor license suspended at Puyallup bar where owner is accused of dealing cocaine

-Johnny’s Bar & Grill in Puyallup has had its liquor license suspended because the owner was allegedly involved in illegal drug trafficking, the Washington State Liquor and Cannabis Board (WSLCB) announced Wednesday.
+Johnny’s Bar & Grill in Puyallup has had its liquor license suspended because the owner was allegedly involved in illegal drug trafficking, the Washington State Liquor and Cannabis Board said Wednesday.

-The board issued an emergency suspension of the license because it believed the “health, safety or welfare” of the general public was in danger.
+The board issued an emergency suspension of the license because it believed the “health, safety or welfare” of the public was in danger.
 The license will be suspended until Dec.
-15, 2019, when the board will attempt to revoke it permanently, according to a news release.
+15, when the board will attempt to revoke it permanently, according to a news release.

 On Sept.
-27, the Puyallup Police Department and a federal Drug Enforcement Administration task force (the Tahoma Narcotics Enforcement Team, or TNET) received a tip from a confidential source that the owner of Johnny’s Bar & Grill was involved in drug trafficking, the news release stated.
+27, the Puyallup Police Department and a federal Drug Enforcement Administration task force (the Tahoma Narcotics Enforcement Team, or TNET) received a tip from a confidential source that the owner of Johnny’s Bar & Grill was involved in drug trafficking, the release stated.

 Following up on the tip, undercover authorities allegedly bought 44.7 grams of cocaine from the owner over the course of four different sales, the release states.